WHO IS MOLOCH?

 SO...

-Molochian situations are all around us, where rational decisions made by unwittnig individuals can lead to negative outcomes.
+Molochian situations are all around us, where rational decisions made by unwitting individuals can lead to negative outcomes.
 And Moloch is a suitably abhorrent personification that can help us develop a recognition of these systems and recoil from them accordingly.
 Understanding these systems allows us to make sure we're not a part of the problem but rather, like our baggage claim Utopia, part of the solution.
 And there are always solutions, they just require us to look at the bigger picture and ask, who is controlling this situation?
 Us, or Moloch?

 8